ChristophorusX/LaTeX2PNG/README.md

 to compile `Template.tex` to PNG image (`chmod +x` command may be needed to some).

-Any standalone formula can be produced using by giving option `-l/--line`:
+Any standalone formula can be produced by giving option `-l/--line`:

 `$ ./LaTeX2PNG -l "$\E(X+Y)=\E(X)+\E(Y)$"`